-Madison left his academic appointment at Howard University in 1954 and returned to Cleveland with his family to launch the first black-owned architectural firm in the state of Ohio.
-His younger brothers, Julian and Bernard, both graduated from the School of Architecture and Engineering at Howard University and joined their older brother's firm in Cleveland.
-The three brothers were partners in the Madison, Madison, and Madison Architects and Engineers before Bernard departed for Baltimore in 1970 to start his own business and Julian left Cleveland in 1983 to oversee the company's branch offices in Detroit, Milwaukee, and Chicago.
+Madison left his academic appointment at Howard University in 1954 and returned to Cleveland to launch with his family the first black-owned architectural firm in the state of Ohio.
+His younger brothers, Julian and Bernard, both graduated from the School of Architecture and Engineering at Howard University and joined their older brother's firm.
+Flourishing during the MAYORAL ADMINISTRATION OF CARL B. STOKES, Madison, Madison, and Madison Architects and Engineers continued as a partnership of the three brothers until Bernard departed for Baltimore in 1970 to start his own business, and Julian left Cleveland in 1983 to oversee the company's branch offices in Detroit, Milwaukee, and Chicago.
 The firm was rechristened Robert P. Madison International, Inc. in 1970 following Bernard's departure.
-With five branch offices outside of Cleveland, the company was one of the largest minority-owned architectural and engineering firms in the United States.
+With five branch offices outside of Cleveland (including one in Trinidad), the company was one of the largest minority-owned architectural and engineering firms headquartered in the United States.